Donny McCaslin & David Bowie – Blackstar Saxophonist and Final Collaborator

 One of the most notable examples has been Blackstar Symphony, which reimagines Bowie’s final album in an orchestral setting while preserving the spirit of experimentation that defined the original recordings.

-These performances demonstrate how the music continues to evolve long after Bowie’s death, reaching new audiences and new generations of listeners.
+These performances, which include longtime Bowie collaborator Gail Ann Dorsey, as well as David Poe and John Cameron Mitchell, demonstrate how the music continues to evolve long after Bowie’s death, reaching new audiences and new generations of listeners.

 What Bowie meant to Donny McCaslin